 One more thing to remember is that your product is not going to appear one and the only on the market.
-It is going to participate in great and dynamic competition the prize in which is popularity and users attention.
-The choice of color scheme can be the way to make a product standing out of the crowd that can be crucial to enable the first wish of interaction from user’s side.
-Time spent on researching the existing products in the sphere can save much more time and effort on redesign of ineffective solutions.
+It is going to participate in great and dynamic competition the prize in which is popularity and users’ attention.
+The choice of color scheme can be the way to make a product stand out of the crowd that can be crucial to enable the first wish of interaction from user’s side.
+Time spent on researching the existing products in the sphere can save much more time and effort in redesigning of ineffective solutions.

 Music Player App